-The Caribbean lodges offer incredible diving opportunities in the crystal-clear waters, and a handful of Yellow Dog lodges are located in, or nearby nature preserves.
-For brevity’s sake, we’ll only focus on lodges in the Caribbean which includes Mexico, The Bahamas, and Belize.
+The Caribbean lodges offer incredible diving opportunities in the crystal-clear waters, and a handful of Yellow Dog lodges are located in or near nature preserves.
+For brevity’s sake, we’ll only focus on lodges in the Caribbean, including Mexico, The Bahamas, and Belize.

 Copal Tree Lodge also offers divers to sites on the Belize Barrier Reef.
 All instructors are PADI certified, and experts, as well as beginners, are welcome.
-Explore the reef full of sea fans, coral, every color of tropical fish, seahorses, rays, eels, and turtles.
+Explore the reef full of sea fans, coral, and every color of tropical fish, seahorses, rays, eels, and turtles.
 For divers who want to see whale sharks specifically, be sure to plan your visit between March and June.

-El Pescador offers diving for all skill levels by PADI certified instructors.
+El Pescador offers diving for all skill levels by PADI-certified instructors.
 Divers can explore the barrier reef that stretches the entire coast of Belize.
-Be amazed by how small you feel while diving in the coral formed-canyons where tunnels and caves lace their way through the living walls of the canyon.
+Be amazed by how small you feel while diving in the coral-formed-canyons where tunnels and caves lace their way through the living walls of the canyon.
 With turtles, eels, grouper, rays, parrotfish, triggerfish, seahorses, and the occasional hammerhead shark, divers are immersed in the incredible marine life of the protected waters.

-Turneffe Flats offers some of the world’s best diving and the lodge has access to more than 60 different dive sites.
-Divers can explore the extensive reef all under the guidance of PADI certified instructors.
+Turneffe Flats offers some of the world’s best diving, and the lodge has access to more than 60 different dive sites.
+Divers can explore the extensive reef, all under the guidance of PADI certified instructors.
 Both experts and beginners are welcome to join the lodge’s dive program.

 Bonefish and permit are the main focus for anglers at Turneffe Island Resort.
-But for guests who want a break from the fishing or just want to partake in a different activity for the day can dive with the lodge’s PADI certified instructors.
+But for guests who want a break from the fishing or just want to partake in a different activity for the day can dive with the lodge’s PADI-certified instructors.
 Beginners and experts can dive in the Sayonara Wreck or cave dive 130 feet in the Great Blue Hole.
 The lodge has six Dive Masters and has access to 32 different dive sites.